localhost-server/ShipmentQR/README.md

 2. Open your browser and go to `http://localhost:8501`

+3. Generate QR Codes:
-3. Upload your spreadsheet (CSV or Excel) with artist information
+   - Upload your spreadsheet (CSV or Excel) with artist information
+   - View generated QR codes immediately

-4. View, download, or print QR codes for each artist
+   - Download or print individual QR codes

+4. View History:
+   - Switch to History tab to see all generated QR codes
+   - QR codes are sorted by generation time (newest first)
+   - All QR codes remain available during the session

 ## Project Structure